mooz/xkeysnail/README.md

       global mappings behavior on certain applications.
     - `[command1, command2, ...]`: Execute commands sequentially.
     - `function`: Execute the function and use the return value as command.
+    - `dictionary`: Sub-keymap.
+Used to define multiple stroke keybindings.
 3. `name`: keymap name. optional.

 To check `WM_CLASS` of the application you want to have custom keymap, use